 The tall, slender nature of the building and undersized footprint necessitated an innovative, value engineered raft slab perched upon a series of under-reamed bored piers, with the historically significant northern façade protected by retention piles and strip footings.
 Sunken into the raft are the lift overrun pit and main switchboard room supporting the building’s power supply.
 135 tonnes of reinforcing steel has been lifted into the building’s basement for the construction of the 340 m³ raft slab.

 The superstructure consists of a central insitu lift and stair core (up to 300mm thick walls, 80MPa), loadbearing precast facade panels, round and rectangular concrete columns and conventionally reinforced concrete slabs.

-The tower design gives the building an interesting appearance through the use of vertical aluminium blades and a dual facade design consisting of sandstone coloured precast concrete sections, separating into three vertical elements, by the dark metallic finish of Levels 12, 23 and 34.
-Facade changes to the State Heritage Place have been kept to a minimum to ensure that the original heritage fabric of the building was preserved.
+The tower design gives the building an interesting appearance through the use of vertical aluminium blades and a dual facade design consisting of sandstone coloured precast concrete sections, separating into three vertical elements by the dark metallic finish on Levels 12, 23 and 34.
+Facade changes to the State Heritage Plan have been kept to a minimum to ensure that the original heritage fabric of the building was preserved.